2. Steam Powered Electricity

 To compare this with groundwater, reservoir rocks would be like aquifers, while cap rocks would be like aquicludes.

-The rock with organic matter where the formation of gas and oil takes place is called the source rock.
+The rock containing organic matter where the formation of gas and oil takes place is called the source rock.
 As both liquid oil and gaseous methane are lighter than water, they tend to migrate slowly out of the source rock toward the surface and into reservoir rocks.
 Reservoir rocks are typically relatively porous and permeable because that allows migration of the fluids from the source rocks, and also facilitates recovery of the oil or gas.
-Oil and gas become contained in the reservoirs by overlying impermeable rocks called cap rocks.
+Oil and gas become contained in the reservoir rocks by overlying impermeable rocks called cap rocks.
 The orientation or geometries of the source rock and reservoir rock to the cap rock need to be correct in order for the oil and gas to become trapped.
 This keeps the oil and gas in the ground instead of letting it seep to the surface.
 Traps for oil and gas include specific types of rock folds (called anticlines), faults, stratigraphic (rock layer) changes, or in association with reefs and salt domes (Figure 3C.2.3).

 Cross sectional diagram with source rocks located below 2 km on the left hand side of the diagram.
 The depth between 2 km and 4 km is labeled as the oil window and deeper than 4 km is the gas window.
 Red arrows show the migration of oil and gas from the source rocks into the reservoir rocks which is a mostly horizontal layer around 1 km depth and below the horizontal layer of impermeable cap rocks.
 An anticline trap (an upward, rainbow shaped fold where oil and gas pool at the top of the curve), fault trap (rock layers are offset such that oil and gas pool in a reservoir rock that has shifted to be placed both directly beside and underneath the cap rock, such that it is trapped from the top and the sides by impermeable cap rocks), stratigraphic trap where rock layers change sideways within the reservoir layers such that a reservoir rock becomes an impermeable set of rocks on the side and is still below the cap rock, thereby trapping oil and gas), and finally a reef or salt trap which functions similarly to a stratigraphic and anticline trap combined with rock layers changing type laterally but also bowed up into a fold).